rehive/docs-portal/content/extensions/get-started/recommendations.md

 #### Use platform idempotency

-If you are concered about mistakenly replaying an action on the platform due to a bug or a race condition, then use [platform level idempotency](http://localhost:1313/platform/usage/idempotency/) on POST, PATCH and PUT requests.
+If you are concerned about mistakenly replaying an action on the platform due to a bug or a race condition, then use [platform level idempotency](http://localhost:1313/platform/usage/idempotency/) on POST, PATCH and PUT requests.

 #### Account for pagination